Turning Your Ideas Into Actions

 If you’ve got an idea for something ASDA could or should be doing for it’s members, consider writing a resolution that will create or update association policy.
 Resolution writing may seem daunting but if you follow these easy steps, you’ll be on your way to making your mark on ASDA.

-- Do some research.
-Review ASDA’s Current Statements on Position or Policy – there might already be a policy in place that captures what you want to do (or you might find a similar policy that you believe needs a revision).
-You can also check out recently adopted resolutions.
-Here are three recent examples of ideas that turned into policy:
+- Review ASDA’s Current Statements on Position or Policy – there might already be a policy in place that captures what you want to do (or you might find a similar policy that you believe needs a revision).

-- When your draft resolution is in the proper template, reach out to your district trustee or Speaker of the House to discuss your idea.
-These national leaders have dealt with ASDA policy and governance in detail, so they’ll be able to help you focus your idea into a concrete resolution.
+- When your draft resolution is properly drafted, reach out to your district trustee or Speaker of the House to discuss your idea.

 Return to House of Delegates resources